aniasobo/portfolio/notes/week-5-notes.md

 - prototype is an internal property of all objects
 - prototype refers to other objects & contains common attributes and properties of its heirs
-- constructor functions can be called with the keyword 'new' to create instances
+- constructor functions can be called with the keyword `new` to create instances
 - [good examples here](https://medium.com/backticks-tildes/javascript-prototypes-ee46810e4866)
-- 'Object.create(thing)' is used to create an object that inherits from thing but is not a prototype (& thing is not a function but an object); it's better practice to use prototypical inheritance though, starting with a function with prototype functions used as method creators, then creating heirs with the keyword 'new'
+- `Object.create(thing)` is used to create an object that inherits from `thing` but is not a prototype (& `thing` is not a function but an object); it's better practice to use prototypical inheritance though, starting with a function with prototype functions used as method creators, then creating heirs with the keyword `new`

 #### Useful libraries of utility functions: